Copyright © 2015 - 2018. Tawana "Honeycomb" Petty. All rights reserved.

-Petty is the author of Introducing Honeycomb, Coming Out My Box, and the Petty Propolis Reader: My Personal and Political Evolution.
+Petty is the author of Introducing Honeycomb, Coming Out My Box, the Petty Propolis Reader: My Personal and Political Evolution and Towards Humanity: Shifting the Culture of Anti-Racism Organizing.
 She is also a member and contributing writer to the Riverwise Magazine Collective and contributing blogger for Eclectablog.

 In addition to Petty’s social justice and community organizing work, she performs and presents across the globe.
-She has appeared on several television and radio programs, including Detroit Performs on PBS, Tavis Smiley and Stateside, and her work and writings have been featured in numerous publications.
+She has appeared on several television and radio programs, including American Black Journal , Detroit Performs, Tavis Smiley and Stateside, and her work and writings have been featured in numerous publications.